Fili-p/The-Evil-Wizard-Dungeon-/README.md

 # The Evil Wizard Dungeon

 ## Overview
-**The Evil Wizard Dungeon** is a Python-based text adventure game where players navigate a dungeon, and ultimately face the evil wizard.
+**The Evil Wizard Dungeon** is a Python text-based adventure game where players navigate a dungeon, and ultimately face the evil wizard.
 This project was created as part of IT-140 scripting class to practice Python fundamentals.

 ## Features
 - Interactive command-line gameplay